jpcr9/EZfix/Readme.md

 Update: close EZfix, extract the new version into a new permanent folder, then open its launcher to update the shortcut.
 Remove: close EZfix and delete its application folder and shortcut.
 Reports and PowerShell 7 remain separate.

 An incomplete result does not mean no problems were found.
 Review warnings and reports.
-If Windows blocks execution, verify the source and follow your administrator's policy.
+If Windows blocks execution, verify the source and follow your administrator's policy - each [release](https://github.com/jpcr9/EZfix/releases) lists SHA256 checksums for its download files, so you can confirm a copy matches exactly what was published.
 A warning is not proof of safety.
 Setup errors identify the installation log folder; Microsoft's PowerShell download is https://aka.ms/PSWindows.

 ## About